clearly-broken-software/ninjas2/README.md

 #### Intended usage:
 Primarily targeted at chopping up loops or short ( ≈ 10 - 20 seconds) samples.
 Think drum loops, vocal chops etc.
-Currently there's no limit on imported sample lenght.
+Currently there's no limit on imported sample length.
 User can play the slices using midi notes and change the pitch with midi pitchbend.